The Travel Vault Membership Scheme: Terms and Conditions

 - Travel Vault will have a right to immediately terminate the membership of any member who fails by giving a written notice to the member.

-- By applying to be a member of the Scheme, you agree that Travel Vault may pass contact details for your company that you provide to us to third party suppliers for the purpose of such suppliers offering their services to you.
+- By applying to be a member of the Scheme, you agree that Travel Vault may pass the corporate contact details for your company to third party suppliers for the purpose of such suppliers offering their services to you.

 - Subject to clause 12, we agree to keep strictly confidential all information provided by you in relation to your company that would be reasonably regarded as confidential and that is not information that is generally available to the public and shall not disclose it to third parties without your prior consent other than to the CAA, insurers or other regulatory or governmental bodies or as required by a court or other authority or competent jurisdiction.